ansible/awx/awx/api/templates/api/inventory_script_view.md

 Specify a query string of `?towervars=1` to add variables to the hostvars of each host that specifies its enabled state and database ID.

-Specify a query string of `?subset=shard2of5` to product an inventory that has a restricted number of hosts according to the rules of job splitting.
+Specify a query string of `?subset=shard2of5` to produce an inventory that has a restricted number of hosts according to the rules of job splitting.

 To apply multiple query strings, join them with the `&` character, like `?hostvars=1&all=1`.